 Any candidate who has qualified a B.Ed. programme recognised by NCTE is eligible to appear for the exam.
 Moreover, anybody who’s pursuing a teachers’ education programme that is NCTE recognised can appear for the exam.

-The authorities will release the application form after CTET Notification 2020is released.
+The authorities had released the application form after CTET Notification 2020 was released.
 Eligible candidates can fill the application form till February 24, 2020.
 Along with filling the application form, candidates also have to pay the application fee in online mode as per their respective category.
 Filling the CTET application form 2020, includes registration, filling details, uploading image and signature, and payment of application fee.

 Before filling the application form, candidates must have the following documents and details ready: